ANU-RSES-Education/EMSC-4033-2023/Assessment/Assessment1.md

 Compare a C `for` loop (look it up) with a python loop (which uses an `iterator`). what is the conceptual difference between these two language constructs ?
 Which is more powerful, which is faster ?

 ## C) Declarative programming v.
-Imperative programming (4)
+Imperative programming (4 marks)

 Can you explain the difference between these two concepts (use examples - these do not need to be python examples).

-> Discuss some examples in python that fit the imperative mode of programming ?
+ - Discuss some examples in python that fit the imperative mode of programming ?
-> Discuss some examples in python that fit the declarative mode of programming ?
+ - Discuss some examples in python that fit the declarative mode of programming ?

-## **D) When can / should I use ChatGPT or github copilot ?
-(7)**
+## D) When can / should I use ChatGPT or github copilot ?
+(7 marks)

 ChatGPT is well known for its ability to approximate human writing and we generally do not allow it to be used to produce answers for assignments.
 It churns out text that is has been trained to generate based on the prompts it receives and with a very large sample of existing text.
 It turns out that it can write reasonably good python code too.